When Spoof Detectors Travel: Evaluation Across 66 Languages in the Low-Resource Language Spoofing Corpus: Experimental setup

 \subsection{Threshold calibration on external benchmarks}

-We calibrate thresholds on pooled external benchmarks that contain both bonafide and spoofed speech: ASVspoof5 (ASV5)~\cite{asvspoof5}, ASVSpoof2021 LA (ASLA) and DF (ASDF)~\cite{asvspoof2021}, in-the-wild (InTW)~\cite{in_the_wild}, DFADD (DFDD)~\cite{dfadd}, and ADD2022 (ADD2)~\cite{add2022}.
+We calibrate thresholds on pooled external benchmarks that contain both bona fide and spoofed speech: ASVspoof5 (ASV5)~\cite{asvspoof5}, ASVSpoof2021 LA (ASLA) and DF (ASDF)~\cite{asvspoof2021}, in-the-wild (InTW)~\cite{in_the_wild}, DFADD (DFDD)~\cite{dfadd}, and ADD2022 (ADD2)~\cite{add2022}.
 For each CM, we concatenate all trials across these datasets, compute the EER on the resulting pool, and set $\tau_{\mathrm{EER}}$ at the point where false-accept and false-reject rates are equal.
-This protocol probes robustness under explicit language and synthesizer shift at a fixed operating point, while avoiding the need for bonafide speech in the target corpus.
+This protocol probes robustness under explicit language and synthesizer shift at a fixed operating point, while avoiding the need for bona fide speech in the target corpus.
 Table~\ref{tab:eer} reports the resulting per-benchmark and pooled EER values used for calibration.
+We deliberately use one transferred threshold per CM rather than per-language thresholds, which would be a supervised oracle requiring labeled target-language data — precisely the supervision our zero-shot setting avoids.